Close

 Picking the right food can feel overwhelming, but it doesn’t have to be.
 Knowing what to look for makes a big difference in your cat’s overall health.

-Be in the look out for foods where high-quality protein (like chicken, salmon, or turkey) is the first ingredient.
+Look for foods where high-quality protein (like chicken, salmon, or turkey) is the first ingredient.
 Your cat needs animal-based proteins and essential nutrients like taurine and healthy fats to thrive.
 Avoid artificial colors, unnamed meat by-products, and excessive fillers.

 No, cats should not eat dog food regularly.
 While an occasional bite won’t harm them, dog food lacks essential nutrients like taurine, which cats need for heart and eye health.
 A diet consisting of dog food can lead to serious health issues in cats.